jeffdh5/agentic-ux-patterns/README.md

 > *"Look at https://github.com/jeffdh5/genkit-ux-patterns/tree/main/patterns/01-streaming-chat and add streaming chat to my application."*

-Cursor, Claude Code, Codex — they can all read this repo and wire the pattern into your codebase.
+Antigravity, Cursor, Claude Code — they can all read this repo and wire the pattern into your codebase.

 ---